davidcsterratt/davidcsterratt.github.io/projects.md

 newly presented memories and forget old ones.
 The mathematical formulation of these networks also allows the effects of distant-dependent attenuation and stochastic transmission to be modelled.
-For an overview of the method, see these slides from Computational Neuroscience 2006
+For an overview of the method, see [these slides from Computational Neuroscience 2006](/files/cns2006.pdf).

 In collaboration with Dr Jesus Cortes (Granada) and Dr Mark van Rossum (Edinburgh), I am using mean-field analysis and simulation to